Now is the time to upgrade your CMS. Here’s why.

 It’s not uncommon for organizations to operate a legacy content management system, sometimes even multiple content systems, with point solutions layered in over the years, managed by manual processes and workarounds.
 While this approach has always been inefficient, the associated challenges have become even more pronounced with the transition to full or near full remote working environments.

-Consolidating solutions into a single unified platform creates an impact across your organization.
+Consolidating solutions into a unified platform creates a positive impact across your organization - spanning user workflows to cost expense.
 For your IT and dev teams, no longer tasked with the upkeep that comes with maintaining multiple solutions or legacy systems, these resources are now freed to refocus on other business objectives.
 For Arc XP customer The Globe and Mail, this meant the ability to develop new products such as Sophi, their AI system that powers automated content curation and predictive analytics.

-For those charged with creating internal communications and external marketing messages, navigating multiple content development tools, not to mention the often-present manual workflows and approval processes, takes considerable time and effort that is exacerbated by the demand for digital content being at an all-time high.
+For those charged with content creation, navigating multiple tools, not to mention the often-present manual workflows and approval processes, takes considerable time and effort that is exacerbated by the demand for fresh digital content.

 Frequently, we encounter customers eliminating upwards of 10+ individual content tools when migrating to Arc XP.
-Such consolidation not only drives efficiency in the content development process with multi-channel creation and automated workflows, but reduces total cost of ownership as customers are able to eliminate several individual tools.
+Such consolidation not only drives efficiency in the content development process with multi-channel creation and automated workflows, but reduces total cost of ownership as customers are able to eliminate the fees associated with the individual tools.

 Arc XP customer BP highlights the impact consolidating your content tools can have.
 By migrating their four individual content management systems and other individual tools to Arc XP Content using a headless configuration, BP experienced a 75 percent reduction in the time their teams spent creating and delivering content to their 70,000 employees across 29 countries.
 Using one CMS versus several also enabled BP to create a single source of truth that delivered consistent communications across all their teams.